 I have never read a historian or social commentator say that they are living through times which are routine.
 Those who lived through the industrial revolution reported that Humanity was going through its most significant and disastrous change.
 But now, it is history.
 It is nothing compared to the telecommunications revolution of the present.
 Changes which are affecting us in our living lives seem much more important to us than the changes of the past.
 Once change has passed we no longer experience its importance.
 It becomes abstract.
 Changes that affect our own lives are made by our hungry egos into things that must be important for everyone.
 But future generations will wonder why on Earth we were all so hot under the collar: they will know that their generation lives in the most precarious and important of human times.

-Downmarket media publications reflect - and exaggerate - many of the fears of society itself.
+Downmarket media publications reflect - and exaggerate - many of the fears of society.
+News outlets have dropped most fact-checking and critical analysis steps in order to churn out news more cheaply and quicker and as a result daft and untrue stories are appearing in mainstream news8,9.
+There are virtually no checks or quality control mechanisms that newspapers have to adhere to, and, occasional outrages against press misbehaviour are quickly forgotten by paying customers.
+The purpose of it all is (1) sell more newspapers, or (2) influence public opinion.
+People are all too willing to believe exaggerated claims.
 People want their lives to be part of historical drama.
 The millennium bug, worldwide pandemics, moral panics and fear that society is going wrong all betray humankind's neophobic reactions to progress and change.
-Newspaper editors pick on this fear and concoct alarmist stories from everyday events and statistics; for example they publish alarmist articles on dangers from mobile phone masts even though there are none.
+Newspaper editors pick on this fear and concoct alarmist stories from everyday events and statistics; for example they publish alarmist articles on dangers from mobile phone masts even though there are none, and there are almost no good-news stories about children despite massively improved circumstances10.
 Many editors and media owners have explained the usefulness of fear-mongering and sensationalism - it certainly sells more copy than balanced news.
 Fears become amplified and made more real by their appearance in headlines, creating a hysteria about a topic whereas in reality things are much more mundane and acceptable11.
 Professional broadcaster Fraser McAlpine says "news outlets are behaving like spoof sites, and they're making spoof sites look like sensible news" and people are finding it harder to tell the difference12.
 Modern newspapers and news outlets are producing low quality, misleading and untrue stories because they are driven by consumers who prefer entertainment, gloom and outrage rather than serious text of reasonable reading.
 Some news outlets remain high quality, with good fact-checking and little clickbait; but the modern era in which quantity-of-page-views is more important than reputation means that quality appears to be permanently lost from popular outlets.
 Always remember that after thousands of hyped-up press warnings, on midnight of the 31st of December 1999, nothing happened.13

-It is very common for us to allow our egos to convince us that now, around us, are unfolding changes which are more important than those of any other time.
+It is very common for our egos to convince us that now, around us, are unfolding changes which are more important than those of any other time.
 We think that we are witness to the ultimate decline of Human society and that brooding and significant upset awaits on the horizon.
-People's own areas of interest are always the highlight of the crises of the present time - for example the children's worker and chaplain Johann Christoph Arnold in "Their Name Is Today: Reclaiming Childhood in a Hostile World" says that "Teaching has probably never been as difficult as it is now. [...]
-We live in difficult times and many people have lost their joy in life.
-[We witness many] gloomy statistics and dire warnings for the future of our society and its children"8.
 It seems to be a universal, negative human apprehension that we think we have noticed this coming catastrophe even while many others carry on regardless.

 “[The] media emphasizes the negative and pessimistic side of events and therefore creates perceptual crises of faith where no real crises exists.”